signalogic/SigSRF_SDK/codecs_page.md

   } CODEC_PARAMS;
 ```
-Optional output from DSCodecEncode() and DSCodecDecode() APIs, if pOutArgs is non-NULL
+Optional output from DSCodecEncode() and DSCodecDecode() APIs

+  * pOutArgs should point to a CODEC_OUTARGS struct, otherwise be given as NULL

 ```c++
   typedef struct {